Create a cloud flow by using Dynamics 365 (online)

 Trigger based logic

-Triggers like When a record is created, When a record is updated, and When a record is deleted initiate your flow within a few minutes of the event occurring.
+Triggers like When a row is added, modified or deleted, When an action is performed, and When a flow step is run from a business process flow initiate your flow within a few minutes of the event occurring.
 In rare cases, your flow can take up to 2 hours to trigger.

 When the trigger occurs, the flow receives a notification, but the flow runs on data that exists at the time the action runs.
-For example, if your flow triggers when a new record is created, and you update the record twice before the flow runs, your flow runs only once with the latest data.
+For example, if your flow triggers when a new row is created, and you update the row twice before the flow runs, your flow runs only once with the latest data.

 Specify advanced options